mattfrear/Swashbuckle.AspNetCore.Filters/README.md

 ## Advanced: Examples with Dependency injection

-If for some reason you need to have examples with DI (for example read them from database) you may:
+If for some reason you need to have examples with DI (for example, read them from a database) you may:

 Provide required dependencies in example provider classes: